-Did you know that 3 out of 4 companies have an employee recognition program?
+Did you know that three out of four companies have an employee recognition program?

-At face value, it would sound like the business world is making great progress, yet a recent study found that just 58 percent of employees even knew their companies had one.
+At face value, that would make it sound like the business world is making great progress, yet a recent Bersin & Associates study found that just 58 percent of employees even knew their companies had a recognition program.

 What good is investing in an employee recognition program when employees don't even know it exists?

-- Almost two-thirds of respondents felt that recognition was not effectively enabled by HR.
+- Almost two-thirds of respondents felt that HR did not effectively enable recognition

 Towers Watson has studied employee recognition and engagement extensively, summarizing years of analysis in its Turbocharging Employee Engagement: The Power of Recognition from Managers white paper.
 Some key findings were: